MPEG-4 settings in Compressor

 Bottom First: The video is interlaced and displayed as two separate interleaved fields.
 The field containing the bottom line (odd lines) is sampled at an earlier instant in time than the field containing the top line (even lines).
 This field order is commonly used for standard-definition NTSC video.

 Color space: Use this pop-up menu to convert the source media to a new color space, including wide color gamut.
 Choose Automatic to allow Compressor to choose the best color space based on the selected preset.
 You can also choose a manual setting to override the default.
-For more information about wide color gamut, see Wide color gamut and HDR in Compressor.
+For more information about wide color gamut, see Intro to wide color gamut and HDR in Compressor.

 Codec: Choose one of two available transcoding formats, H.264 or HEVC.